Best Italian Wedding Soup Recipe

 Whole30 Friendly: Try our Whole30 Wedding Soup Recipe.

-How To Serve Italian Soup with Turkey Meatballs
+How To Serve

 This soup is a complete meal in itself.
 If you’re looking for other things to pair it with try:

-- Fresh bread
+- Fresh crusty bread

 - A refreshing salad, we love it with our Shaved Brussels Sprouts Salad or Apple Cranberry Walnut Salad

-- With a side of Parmesan Roasted Asparagus
+- With a side of Parmesan Asparagus

-Storing: This will last in the refrigerator for up to 4 days in an airtight container
+Fridge: These leftovers will last in the refrigerator for up to 4 days in an airtight container

-Freezing: You can freeze this recipe for up to 3 months.
+Freezer: You can freeze this recipe for up to 3 months.
 We like these containers for freezing!

 Reheating: You can reheat this recipe in the microwave or on the stove.